Blackshadow8910/LoginCleanArchitecture/README.md

 an `OutputData` object containing any new information that should be represented in the `ViewModel`, and tells its `Presenter` object to update its `ViewModel`.

-When the main program instantiates a `UseCaseInteractor`, it injects a `Presenter`.
+When the view program instantiates a `UseCaseInteractor`, it injects a `Presenter`.

 ### View